AuReMe/esmecata/README.md

 ### SPARTA

 A computational pipeline has been developed to ease the interpretation of EsMeCaTa predictions when comparing samples or groups.
 This method relies on Random Forests classifiers to discern groups and outputs variables of importance (either taxa and EsMeCaTa predicted functions).
 The method has been published in [PLOS Computational Biology](https://doi.org/10.1371/journal.pcbi.1012577) and is available on [GitHub](https://github.com/baptisteruiz/SPARTA).

+## Tabigecy and bigecyhmm

+EsMeCaTa's consensus proteomes can be used as input to [bigecyhmm](https://github.com/ArnaudBelcour/bigecyhmm) to predict impact of microbial communities on coarse-grained representation of biogeochemical cycles using Hidden-Markov Models.
+Then with `bigecyhmm_visualisation`, it is possible to add abundance file to weight funcitons with organisms abundances.

 ## EsMeCaTa create_db